Exoplanet Populations and their Dependence on Host Star Properties: Trends With Stellar Mass

-\runinhead{Detection biases} Occurrence rate calculations take into account planet detection efficiency as function stellar properties such as stellar size and noise level.
-At this point it is worth noting that many occurrence rate studies employing different methodologies have been conducted on the Kepler sample of M dwarfs that generally find good agreement on planet occurrence rates \citep{2013ApJ...767...95D,2014ApJ...791...10M,2015ApJ...807...45D,2015ApJ...814..130M,2016MNRAS.457.2877G}.
-Comparison with occurrence rate studies around sun-like stars can be made -- though one has to keep in mind that different treatment of detection efficiency can affect occurrence rate estimates \citep[e.g.][]{2015ApJ...810...95C,2015ApJ...809....8B}.
 Figure \ref{f:T:lit} shows the occurrence of rate of sub-Neptunes ($1-4~R_\oplus$) at orbital periods less than 50 days as a function of stellar effective temperature as estimated by different studies.
 For purposes of this comparison, occurrence rates were rescaled when only estimates for a different range of planet properties were available, assuming a uniform occurrence in log planet radius and log orbital period.
-While there is significant scatter in occurrence rates at similar effective temperatures, the elevated planet occurrence rates around M dwarfs compared to FGK stars is clearly present.
+While there is significant scatter in occurrence rates at similar effective temperatures, the elevated planet occurrence rates around M dwarfs compared to FGK stars is clearly present, as well as the more gradual decrease in planet occurrence rate within the FGK stars.